nshkrdotcom/mabeam/MABEAM_TEST_HELPER_IMPLEMENTATION_PLAN.md

 This implementation plan provides a comprehensive approach to creating production-grade test helpers that eliminate the 61 OTP standards violations found in the current MABEAM test suite.
 By following the proven patterns from the superlearner project and implementing proper OTP synchronization mechanisms, we will create a test suite that is:

 1. **Deterministic and reliable** - No more flaky tests
-2. **Educational and exemplary** - Demonstrates proper OTP practices
+2. **Comprehensive and exemplary** - Demonstrates proper OTP practices
 3. **Performant and scalable** - Supports parallel execution
 4. **Maintainable and extensible** - Clear patterns and documentation